qcxms/PlotMS/README.md

 3) *result.csv* - output in the CSV format.
 the *m/z* and the abundances values can be found.

-For the older QCEIMS program, use plotms version 4.2
+For the older QCEIMS program, use plotms version 4.2.
+Calculations done with QCEIMS can still be used with newer versions by renaming the `qceims.res` to `qcxms.res` or `qceims_cid.res` to `qcxms_cid.res` .

 **Documentation**